SchoolOfCode/bc17-w6-hackathon-make-a-codewars-challenge-v3-SG801/PROJECT_PRESENTATION.md

 # Create a code Kata

-1. Check for how many vowels there are in the given word or do simple arithmetic operations
+1. Check for how many vowels there are in the given word

 2. Define an array with the vowels.